I loved you is a reversible text

 But it does not mean that incredulous readers do not exist.
 Nepomniashy [7] published a report about an interesting empirical study:

-"a professor at a philosophy department asked students how they understand the last two lines of the Pushkin's poem: "I loved you so tenderly, so sincerely, God help you to find some other love like this. " Out of 20 students, 19 said that this is an irony, and the twentieth said: "It is a mockery". "
+"a professor at a philosophy department asked students how they understand the last two lines of Pushkin's poem: "I loved you so tenderly, so sincerely, God help you to find some other love like this. " Out of 20 students, 19 said that this is an irony, and the twentieth said: "It is a mockery". "

 3. Conclusion